 Work on the Fitzherbert Road end of Queen St is well underway but your favourite Queen St businesses are still open so pop down for a visit!

 John Fillmore Contracting (JFC) have created a temporary vehicle exit onto Fitzherbert Road while they are working on a new pedestrian crossing across Queen Street.

 This temporary road will be in place for approximately two weeks while JFC construct the crossing over Queen Street.

 This temporary exit meant that JFC had to remove existing planting from the garden bed, then fill, compact, and asphalt the area ready to be a temporary road.

 In addition to this work, JFC have opened around 16 carparks on the south side of the Fitzherbert Road end of Queen St and around 15 carparks on the north side of this area are blocked off to allow for construction.

 When these works are complete, cars will return to the normal road layout.

 We now have six containers of paving in port in Wellington with one container still on its way.

-The project has been split into four stages to minimise disruption.
+The project was been split into four stages to minimise disruption.

-The stages One and Three will be undertaken in halves. i.e., during Stage One, while works on the southern side of Queen Street occur, vehicles will still be able to park on the northern side.
+Stages One and Three were undertaken in halves. i.e., during Stage One, while works on the southern side of Queen Street occur, vehicles will still be able to park on the northern side.